Understanding Campylobacter Infection

 You can get the bacteria by eating raw or undercooked meat, such as poultry.
 You may also get sick from it if you drink water or unpasteurized milk that has been contaminated with the bacteria.
 People who have close contact with infected animals are also at risk.

 You can lower your chances of being infected with this bacteria by handling food safely.
-Wash your hands well before and after handling raw meat or chicken.
-Also clean cutting boards, utensils, and counters with soap and hot water.
+Wash your hands well with soap and clean, running water (warm or cold) for at least 20 seconds before and after handling raw meat or chicken.
+Also clean cutting boards, utensils, and counters with hot, soapy water and a disinfectant after each use.
+Follow by rinsing these surfaces with clean water.
 This helps keep you from contaminating one food with another.
 Always cook poultry and meats thoroughly.
 Always wash your hands well after using the bathroom.

 What are the symptoms of Campylobacter infection?